Valevatn

-Valevatn is a lake in the municipality of Sirdal in Agder county, Norway.
-The 6.97 km2 lake lies just north of the lake Gravatnet and a short distance west of the village of Kvæven.
+Valevatn is a lake in Sirdal Municipality in Agder county, Norway.
+The 6.97 km2 lake lies just north of the lake Gravatn and a short distance west of the village of Kvæven.
 There are two dams on the east side of the L-shaped lake.
-The lake drains into the lake Gravatnet and the river Sira which runs just east of the lake.
+The lake drains into the lake Gravatn and the river Sira which runs just east of the lake.